 The PDBx/mmCIF dictionary is available from following URL:

 An ASCII file format consisting of 80 columns also called the "flat-file" format.
 Although it is the format that has been used since the inception of the PDB (albeit analogue), due to it's inherit limitations it has been deprecated in favour of the PDBx/mmCIF format.
 Some of the structures already have no flat file version available.
 It will be phased out from 2016.

 - See PDB Format for details.

-There are 3 variants of PDBML files
+There are 3 variants on the standard PDBML format: